Skip to content

 • Lip cutting help to reduce mutual fights.

-• It help to prevent food waste.
+• It helps to prevent food waste.

 • Cut the lip of growing chicken at their 8 to 12 weeks of age.